Table of contents

 Cultivation - Harvest

-Information can be found in our article about soybeans .
+Information can be found in our article about soybeans.

 Industrial production

 Soy milk is made from soybeans, with or without shells, soy protein isolates or spray-dried soy milk powder.
-In general, the industrial production process differs from home preparation in upstream or downstream processes - the core process is the same.
+In general, the industrial production process differs from home preparation in upstream and downstream processes - the core process is the same.
 Soaked beans are ground with water to create an emulsion.
 The emulsion is boiled for 20 minutes.
 Then additives such as sugar or salt are added.
 To ensure shelf life and stability, the soy milk is homogenized or emulsified to ensure that the oil content (soybean oil) is evenly distributed in the water-based liquid.
 20

 Further information

-The soybean ( Glycine max ), which belongs to the Fabaceae family, grows bushily to a height of 40-90 cm.
+The soybean ( Glycine max), which belongs to the Fabaceae family, grows bushily to a height of 40-90 cm.
 The plant has a deep taproot.
 Special bacteria live on this root.
 The nodule bacteria and the plant enter into a symbiotic relationship.
 Together they can extract the nitrogen they need from the air.
 2

 The more milk and meat people consume, the more soy is grown.
 10